allexx99/Eternal_Capital/README.md

 # Eternal_Capital

-"Eternal Capital" is a web application which successfully optimizes the investor's portfolios, using artificial intelligence algorithms, to maximize the financial gains.
-This application plays a crucial role as a virtual assistant for biginners, or even advanced investors by generating a recommendation of how many stocks they will have to buy of each company in order to have a successful investment overall.
+"Eternal Capital" is a web application that optimizes investors' portfolios using artificial intelligence algorithms to maximize financial gains.
+It serves as a virtual assistant for both beginners and advanced investors by providing recommendations on how many shares of each company to buy to ensure overall successful investments.

-By getting the companies' data in real time, all investors will have the same information about them in order to make the right decision every step of the way.
+By retrieving real-time data from companies, all investors have access to the same information, enabling informed decision-making at every step.

-On the other hand "Eternal Capital" enables seamless communication between users with the help of an easy to use and safe, integrated chat.
-This feature encourages investors to help each other and build close relationships.
+Additionally, "Eternal Capital" facilitates seamless communication between users through a user-friendly and secure integrated chat feature.
+This encourages investors to support one another and build meaningful relationships.

-A crucial aspect in building this web application was the security which was provided by an authentication and access-control framework called Spring Security.
+A critical aspect of developing this web application was ensuring security, which was achieved through an authentication and access-control framework called Spring Security.